noramurakozy/noramurakozy.github.io/index.md

 ![Communities Distribution](https://github.com/noramurakozy/noramurakozy.github.io/blob/main/images/communities_distribution.png)

-When calculatin the modularity for the partitions, we get a modularity over 0.5 .
+When calculating the modularity for the partitions, we get a modularity over 0.5 .
 As explained in chapter 9 of the [Network Science book](http://networksciencebook.com/chapter/9#introduction9), based on modularity value the partition can be an "optimal partition", a
 "suboptimal partition", a "single community" or a "negative modularity".
 In our case, as the modularity is over 0.5 we have an "Optimal Partition".

 This time using the communities to color the nodes, and again scaling the nodes according to their respective degrees, a representation of the community partition can be made.